 In your first year as a Barbershopper, the entire world seems ready for harmony.
-The puzzled stares people throw as you hum along to your bari learning track while riding the bus now seem quaint, not embarrassing.
+The puzzled stares people throw as you hum along to your bari learning track while riding the bus now seem routine, not embarrassing.
 You’ve become adept at explaining to airport security that the metallic disc in your carry-on brings harmony, not harm.
 Regretting that you hadn’t started barbershopping years earlier, you resolve to help young people discover this music and lifestyle right now.

 But where?
 How?

 Outreach programs of the Barbershop Harmony Society exist to create experiences that inspire people to sing in harmony for the rest of their lives.
 Our multifaceted approach is to:

 - reach and support music educators who become lifelong influencers; and